nata-se/ngp/README.md

  Variant object returned from API appears to be changed and contains no information on variant percentage-based performance on Opens.
 It has suspitious  "emailMessageId": 0 and variant ID, but no performance data.

+Use `npm run test` to run the test